Confessions of a creative

 I'm having a panic attack.

 This was one of the lowest points of my life.
-I could hardly leave the house, I had no job, barely any self confidence and many of my friends I'd made in my life up to that point were rapidly dwindling away because I couldn't go out and socialise with them.
+I could hardly leave the house, I had no job and barely any self confidence.
+Plus many of my friends I'd made in my life up to that point, were rapidly dwindling away because I couldn't go out and socialise with them.

 A Brighter Future?